nijixuchao/ChaoTimer/README.md

 ChaoTimer
 =========

-This is the source code of ChaoTimer.
+This is the source code of ChaoTimer 3.0

 # License GPLv3